Anne Vyalitsyna: Early life and discovery

 Vyalitsyna was born in the Russian city of Gorky (now Nizhny Novgorod).
 Both of her parents are physicians.
 Her father is a sports doctor for an association football team and her mother is a pediatrician.
-Vyalitsyna started her professional modeling career at the age of 15 after IMG Models scouted saw her in Saint Petersburg while looking for new faces for MTV's Fashionably Loud Europe.
+Vyalitsyna started her professional modeling career at the age of 15 after IMG Models scouted her in Saint Petersburg while looking for new faces for MTV's Fashionably Loud Europe.
 She entered the contest and moved to New York after winning a contest sponsored by IMG and MTV.
 She became an American citizen on 16 November 2013.

 Career

 Within six months after winning the contest, Vyalitsyna worked for Anna Molinari, Chloé and Sportmax.
 She has appeared on the covers of Vogue, ELLE, and Glamour.
 She made her debut in the Sports Illustrated Swimsuit Issue in 2005 and has appeared in it each year until 2014.
 She was the object/subject of Joanne Gair body painting works in the 2005 edition.

 She had an uncredited cameo in the fifth installment of the Die Hard film franchise, A Good Day to Die Hard.

-In 2016, she walked for Versace SS 2017 fashion show along with Carmen Kass, Bette Franke, Adriana Lima, Naomi Campbell, Caroline Trentini, and Mariacarla Boscono.
+In 2016, she walked for the Versace SS 2017 fashion show along with Carmen Kass, Bette Franke, Adriana Lima, Naomi Campbell, Caroline Trentini, and Mariacarla Boscono.